oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/fpga_reg/README.md

 The optimization applied in this tutorial impacts the system f<sub>MAX</sub> or the maximum frequency that the design can run at.
 Since the compiler implements all kernels in a common clock domain, f<sub>MAX</sub> is a global system parameter.
 To see the impact of the `INTEL::fpga_reg` optimization in this tutorial, you will need to compile the design twice.

 Part 1 compiles the kernel code without setting the `USE_FPGA_REG` macro, whereas Part 2 compiles the kernel while setting this macro.
-This chooses between two code segments that are functionally equivalent, but the latter version makes use of `INTEL::fpga_reg`.
+This chooses between two functionally equivalent code segments, but the latter version uses `INTEL::fpga_reg`.
 In the `USE_FPGA_REG` version of the code, the compiler is guaranteed to insert at least one register stage between the input and output of each of the calls to `INTEL::fpga_reg` function.

 #### Part 1: Without `USE_FPGA_REG`